 What is FHIR?

-FHIR is a standard that defines how healthcare information can be exchanged between different computer systems regardless of how to store it in those systems.
-FHIR allows healthcare information such as clinical and administrative data to be available securely to those who need to access it and those who have the permission to access it for the benefit of a patient receiving care.
+FHIR is a standard that defines how healthcare information can be exchanged between different computer systems regardless of how it is stored in those systems.
+FHIR allows healthcare information, such as clinical and administrative data, to be available securely to those who need to access it and those who have permission to access it for the benefit of a patient receiving care.